teemtee/tmt/README.rst

     Path to root directory containing run workdirs.
 Defaults to ``/var/tmp/tmt``.

-NO_COLOR
+NO_COLOR, TMT_NO_COLOR
-    Disable colors in the terminal output.
+    Disable colors in the output, both the actual output and logging messages.
 Output only plain, non-colored text.

-See https://no-color.org/ for more
+    Two variables are accepted, one with the usual ``TMT_`` prefix, but tmt accepts also ``NO_COLOR`` to support the NO_COLOR effort, see https://no-color.org/ for more
     information.

+TMT_FORCE_COLOR
+    Enforce colors in the output, both the actual output and logging messages.
+Might come handy when tmt's output streams are not terminal-like, yet its output would be displayed by tools with ANSI color support.
+This is often the case of various CI systems.

+    Note that ``TMT_FORCE_COLOR`` takes priority over ``NO_COLOR`` and ``TMT_NO_COLOR``.
+If user tries both to disable and enable colorization, output would be colorized.

 The following environment variables are provided to the environment during ``prepare``, ``execute`` and ``finish`` steps: